Home » Dish Type » Buns and Dumplings » Rou Yue Bing {Suzhou Style Pork Mooncake}

 We marinate the ground pork, home ground preferred, with traditional Chinese condiments, along with tasty spices such as star anise, coriander seeds, and ginger powder.

-Traditional Chinese condiments Shaoxing Wine, soy sauce, and a little Zhenjiang vinegar do the magics of tenderizing and flavoring the pork.
+Traditional Chinese condiments Shaoxing Wine, soy sauce, and a little Zhenjiang vinegar do the magic of tenderizing and flavoring the pork.
 I use both naturally aged soy sauce and light soy sauce to balance the desirable color and taste.

 Egg and arrowroot flour are there to further enhance the juiciness.